rsarsahay/Fake_News_Detection/README.md

 About Detecting Fake News with Python
 This advanced python project of detecting fake news deals with fake and real news.
 Using sklearn, we build a TfidfVectorizer on our dataset.
-Then, we initialize a PassiveAggressive Classifier and fit the model.
+Then, I initialized a PassiveAggressive Classifier and fit the model.
 In the end, the accuracy score and the confusion matrix tell us how well our model fares.

-The dataset we’ll use for this python project- we’ll call it news.csv.
+The dataset I used for this python project- I called it news.csv.
 This dataset has a shape of 7796×4.
 The first column identifies the news, the second and third are the title and text, and the fourth column has labels denoting whether the news is REAL or FAKE.

 Summary:
- we learned to detect fake news with Python.
+ I learned to detect fake news with Python.
 We took a political dataset, implemented a TfidfVectorizer, initialized a PassiveAggressiveClassifier, and fit our model.
 We ended up obtaining an accuracy of 92.82% in magnitude.

- Hope you enjoyed the fake news detection python project.
-Keep visiting DataFlair for more interesting python, data science, and machine learning projects.